 The Math Department has a small team of undergraduate advisors who specialize in information on requirements, policies, procedures, resources, opportunities, untying bureaucratic knots, developing study plans, attending commencement, and certifying degrees and minors.
 Students are strongly encouraged to see an undergraduate advisor at least twice a year.

 Faculty advisors are also available to students.
 Faculty advisors approve major electives (and Applied Math areas of emphasis) which are not already pre-approved and listed on our website and can also approve courses from study abroad or other 4 year institutions towards a student’s upper-division major requirements.
 Appropriate questions for the faculty advisor include selection of electives and preparation for graduate level courses in a specific mathematical area to be used for honors in the major.
-Be sure and let him/her know if you are considering graduate work in or related to mathematics, and if you need to solicit help in how best to prepare.
+Be sure and let them know if you are considering graduate work in or related to mathematics, and if you need to solicit help in how best to prepare.

 Faculty and Instructors